HamzaR19/HWEmployeeTracker/HW Tracker/README.md

 ## Description

-A Content Management System solution for managing a company's employees using Node.js, the Inquirer npm package and a MySQL database.
-A bootcamp coding assignment, my challenge was to build this app from scratch with only a MySQL schema as reference.
-Application also utilizes the following NPM packages: Inquierer, Figlet, Mysql2.
+A solution for managing a company's employees using Node.js, the Inquirer npm package and a MySQL database.
+I built this app to help employer's track and manage their business and their employee's within.
+The application also utilizes the following NPM packages: Inquierer, Figlet, Mysql2.
+I hope you enjoy!

 ## Installation